-The regional criminal court could also potentially address charges of a foreign institution imposing its will.
-The sensitivities to Western intervention in Africa, given the continent's history with slavery, colonialism, and neo-colonialism, and neo-colonialism, and allow the regional body to operate with greater freedom, and with less perceived baggage compared to the ICC.
+^{483.} For further discussion, see Richardson, supra note 95, at 88-89; see also Jalloh, body to operate with greater freedom, and with less perceived baggage compared to the ICC.
 However innocuous the ICC's operations in Africa may be, global institutions are not always "optimally efficient" and different regions may have "regional particularities that global mechanisms cannot penetrate."
 The forces of regionalism, Pan-Africanism, and the ICC's failure to manage the crisis with the AU have allowed for a rhetoric and practice of "African solutions to African problems" to take hold.
-The development of the regional criminal tribunal can be understood as an embodiment of this statement.
+The development of the regional criminal court can be understood as an embodiment of this statement.
 African states may have surmised that, if the ICC is going to focus its energies on Africa, then it is a reasonable response to create an African regime with personnel and judges from the region.
-The likelihood of norm promotion may also be greater as a result, due to the proximity of the regional body to the communities impacted by the
+The likelihood of norm promotion may also be greater as a result, due to the proximity of the regional body to the communities impacted by the human rights violations.
+It is also conceivable that the regional body may be similarly distant from the place of the crimes as the ICC and that its remoteness could impact its effectiveness.